How do I restore from an iCloud backup if my device is already set up for use?

 - If you haven't backed up your iOS device to iCloud for 180 days or longer, Apple reserves the right to delete the backups associated with that device.
 Review the iCloud Terms and Conditions for more information.

-How can I verify that the restore process is underway?
+How can I make sure that the restore process is underway?

-Go to Settings > iCloud > Storage & Backup.
-When the restore process is underway, the iCloud Backup setting is dimmed and you have the option to tap Stop Restoring.
+Go to Settings > iCloud > Backup (In iOS 7, go to Settings > iCloud > Storage & Backup).
+When the restore process is underway, the iCloud Backup setting dims and you have the option to tap Stop Restoring.

 Which backup should I use when restoring?